Coming soon!

 Many adaptive IS (and some VI) methods are based on matching the moments of a target distributions.
 When the target has heavy tails, these moments can be undefined or their estimation can have high variance.
 We propose an AIS method that overcomes this by matching the moments of a (lighter tailed) modified target, which is exponentiated to a power alpha.
 Despite this, the procedure actually minimizes the alpha-divergence between the proposal and the true target.
 Note: many previous works propose AIS methods with heavy-tailed proposals, but not necessarily suitable for heavy-tailed targets.

+A very neat idea stemming from Oskar’s Master’s thesis (he’s impressive, isn’t he ?); when we resample in PFs, we usually would like the resulting equally-weighted distribution of the resampled particles to be ``close” in some sense to the distribution before resampling (which was unequally-weighted, in general).
 Usually, resampling schemes enforce this by saying that the number of times a particle gets replicated is, on average, equal to its weight in the pre-resampling distribution.
 What we do here instead is to optimize the number of times a particle gets replicated so as to minimize a divergence between the post-resampling distribution and the pre-resampling distribution directly !
 With a very smart algorithm again entirely due to Oskar.

 In this paper, we studied the problem of “causal global optimization”: finding the optimum intervention that is the minimizer of several causal effects (that is, we consider possibly intervening on many different subset of variables).
 When the underlying causal graph is not known, the first step is studying what happens if we assume any one of the possible graphs is the true one, and run “CBO”- causal Bayesian optimization - as normal.
 We studied what the effect of this kind of incorrect causal assumption is for optimization purposes.
 Further, since in many cases the underlying function can be optimized efficiently even if the graph is not fully known, we designed an acquisition function that automatically trades-off optimization of the effect and structure learning.